cmu-phil/tetrad-manual-rtd/docs/workflows/interpretation.md

 - “**This structure is stable across methods**”
 - “**Under causal sufficiency, this orientation holds**”

-These statements convey *support*, not certainty.
+These statements communicate *support*, not certainty.

 ---